17 ESSENTIAL Florence Duomo Tips to Know Before Visiting

 The Cattedrale di Santa Maria del Fiore is made up of several parts: the Brunelleschi Dome, the Cathedral, the Belltower of Giotto, and the Baptistery of St. John.

-The Cathedral is the area that has free entrance – for which I recommend lining up at 9:45, 30 minutes before it opens.
-Personally, the Cathedral is pretty empty on the inside, until you reach the end and can admire the Brunelleschi Dome’s spectacular ceiling.😍
+The Cathedral is the area that has free entrance.
+I recommend lining up at 9:45, 30 minutes before it opens.
+In my experience, the Cathedral is pretty empty on the inside, until you reach the end and can admire the Brunelleschi Dome’s spectacular ceiling. 😍

-As mentioned above, you can see the Dome’s art from inside the Cathedral – so if you aren’t able to climb it, for whichever reason, don’t worry!
+As mentioned above, you can see the Dome’s art from inside the Cathedral – so if you aren’t able to climb it, for whatever reason, don’t worry!

 The Giotto’s Belltower offers beautiful views over Florence, for the “easy-breezy” price of 414 steps. 👇